nanthony21/nanthony21.github.io/index.md

 ## About Me

-Alongside many others working as engineers, my background is in physics.
-As an undergraduate I conducted research on genereating Laguerre-Gaussian modes in optical and electron beams under the supervision of Benjamin McMorran.
+As an undergraduate in the Physics department at University of Oregon I conducted research on genereating Laguerre-Gaussian modes in optical and electron beams under the supervision of Benjamin McMorran.

 While completing a Masters in Applied Optical Physics, I developed software to aid in the